top of page

 Coordinator

-Anni is an organizer, convener, traditional folk artist, teacher, gremlin matchmaker, and smallscale agroforester living next to the fish and beavers of the the Kickapoo River, unceded homeland of the Ho-Chunk and Oceti Sakowin peoples (southwest 'Wisconsin').
+Anni is an organizer, convener, traditional folk artist, teacher, and smallscale agroforester living next to the trout and beavers of the the Kickapoo River, unceded homeland of the Ho-Chunk and Oceti Sakowin peoples (southwest 'Wisconsin').
 A former rodeo kween from an intergenerational family of farmers, they love to reimagine the rural midwestern landscapes that shaped them, weave people and plants, and support fellow queer farmers via their 6 years of coordinating work for the QFN.
-They co-founded the QFN in 2018 in part as a response to their upbringing in hyper-homophobic rural farming culture as a closeted queer, and in part to try and find Hannah (below) a farm wife.
+They co-founded the QFN in 2018 in part as a response to their upbringing in hyper-homophobic rural farming culture as a closeted queer, and in part to try and find their fellow queer farmers farm "wives".

 Contact: anniezylstra@gmail.com // @zestinferna